JavierDarioE/TrafficSimulation/README.md

 Note: The app data will be saved once you close the simulation window.

-* To launch the program you'll need to put the roads and intersections info in neo4j first, you can view the commands in this [link](https://pastebin.com/UELQ0d0w), or in the root folder as a file called "MallaVial Neo4j.txt".
+* To launch the program you'll need to put the roads and intersections info into neo4j first, you can view the commands in this [link](https://pastebin.com/UELQ0d0w), or in the root folder as a file called "MallaVial Neo4j.txt".

 ## Tools used